danaivach/gold-miners-draft/README.md

 </details>

-### Task 3 - Enable the agent to react to discovered gold
+### Task 3 - Reactive behavior
+An agent can react when a belief of its belief base is updated, added, or removed.

 While exploring the mine environment, the miner can perceive gold located at its adjacent positions (perception scope radius: 1 grid).

 Click on the cells of the Mining World GUI to add gold for the miner to discover, and inspect the beliefs of the agent at http://localhost:3272/ to see the addition of the belief `gold` when the miner perceives any gold.